2013 Turkish local government reorganisation: Metropolitan municipality

+The 2013 law made all provinces with a population in excess of 750,000 (of which there were 30) into consolidated province-municipalities, known as "metropolitan municipalities" (büyükşehir).

-Second Tier
+Second tier

 Province center municipality

-A province center (il merkezi) municipality is a municipality in which the government of a province (special provincial administration) is based.
-All province centers also serve as district centers for the district in which they are located.
-With the reorganization they ceased to exist in the 30 provinces which became metropolitan municipalities, but continued in the other 51 provinces.
+A province center (il merkezi) municipality is the capital of its province.
+All province centers also serve as capitals (district centers) for the district in which they are located.
+Metropolitan municipalities do not have province centers.